Docs › Script Studio › Split / Merge scenes

 - Both scenes' dialogue / description combine into one longer scene

-- The former's scene heading is kept (INT/EXT, location, time)
+- The previous scene's heading is kept (INT/EXT, location, time)

 Auto-versioning